R-kumarrrr/R-kumarrrr/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Data Science and Artificial Intelligence

-**Welcome to my Data Science and Artificial Intelligence portfolio!**

-This repository showcases my journey and projects in the exciting fields of Data Science and Artificial Intelligence.
+# This repository showcases my journey and projects in the exciting fields of Data Science and Artificial Intelligence.
 As a student passionate about extracting insights from data and building intelligent systems, I am constantly learning and applying my skills to solve real-world problems.

 ## About Me